Defying Gender Bias As A Young Female Founder

 I know I’m not alone and there are several other female founders who have gone through this and experienced this period of self-doubt when people turn them down.

-I’ve learnt not to hold myself back.
+I’ve learned not to hold myself back.
 I have every single reason to be confident with the amount of work and preparation that I’ve put into building my company.”